 Inexpensive and has enough TC left for alot of extra ammo, cybernetic implants and other fun toys.

-Allows for alot of versatility giving you a powerful SMG and suit that negates damage completely with enough healing and anti-stuns to survive a bit of robusting, and an esword as a last resort and finisher.
+Allows for alot of versatility giving you a powerful SMG and suit that prevents damage completely with enough healing and anti-stuns to survive a bit of robusting, and an esword as a last resort and finisher.
 Also free syndicate dufflebag for maximum storage.

 Very newkie friendly, you click spess man with gun till horizontal and click with loud light saber, if your spess man goes horizontal use adrenaline and run away, I can't make this any simpler.